standardsets/standardsets/packages/us-states/README.md

 ### Methods

 * `getVariations` - Listing of available variations for the current data set.
-* `getVariationItems` - Query dataset and return the specified variation items.
-Default to `fullName`
+* `getVariationItems` - Query data set and return the specified variation items.
+Defaults to `fullName`.
 * `getItemVariation` - Allows for swapping one variation for another. (ex. `fullName` &rarr; `postalCode` | `Ohio` &rarr; `OH`)

 ## License